UoB-HPC/SimEng/docs/sphinx/developer/arch/supported/riscv.rst

 Rounding Modes
 **************

 RISC-V floating point instructions can use either static or dynamic rounding modes.
-The former embedded as 3 bits within the instruction encoding, and the later held as 3 bits of the ``fcsr`` system register.
+The former embedded as 3 bits within the instruction encoding, and the latter held as 3 bits of the ``fcsr`` system register.

 To enforce static rounding modes, the function ``setStaticRoundingModeThen`` is used.
 This takes the execution logic of the instruction as a parameter in the form of a lambda function. ``setStaticRoundingModeThen`` extracts the rounding mode from the raw instruction encoding as Capstone currently doesn't perform this functionality.
 It then changes the C++ ``fenv`` rounding mode before calling the lambda to perform the execution logic within this new environment.
 Before returning execution to the switch statement, it reverts the ``fenv`` rounding mode to its initial state to preserve the dynamic rounding mode.